-- Looked after children and previously looked after children.
+• Looked after children and previously looked after children.
 The school ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - O The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The designated safeguarding lead has:

+- Details of the child's social worker - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - O The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
 The school has a named designated teacher, who works with the Virtual School, to promote the educational achievement of pupils who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience. - Children with special educational needs and disabilities (SEND) or health issues.
-The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
-All staff and parents are able to request additional pastoral support where they feel this is necessary, and a Thrive assessment is carried out in order for learning mentors to identify areas of emotional development that require some additional support.
-Progress is tracked using the online tool and further actions can be identified. - Children who are, or may be, lesbian, gay, bi, or trans (LGBT+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-Relationships are discussed within the PSHE/ RSE curriculum any incidents of the use of homophobic language as a form of insult is dealt with in line with the behaviour/ bullying policy.
+The designated teacher has appropriate training, relevant qualifications, and experience.